How to Replace iPhone 8 Battery

 Heat the Display:

-Use the hair dryer or prepare and iOpener on the lower edge about 90 seconds in order to soften the adhesive
+Use the hairdryer or prepare an iOpener on the lower edge for about 90 seconds in order to soften the adhesive

 Separate the Display:

 Apply the suction cup on the lower half of the front panel.
 Located just above the home button.

 The suction cup does not overlap the home button.
 It will prevent the seal from forming between the suction cup and the front glass.

 If the display is badly cracked, use tape.
 It may allow the suction cup to adhere.
 The tape is used instead of the suction cup

 Firmly pull up the suction cup and give a constant pressure to create a slight gap between the front panel and rear case.